Classification of 4d N=2 gauge theories: The classification, part I

 For general $n$, the one-loop beta function is zero only when we have $n-2$ full hypermultiplets in the vector representation.
 For sufficiently small $n$, there are a few isolated cases with hypermultiplets in the spinor representation.
 Up to the identification with the action of the outer automorphism, they are: \begin{itemize} \item $\SO(14)$ with one $\spinor$ and four $\vect$. \item $\SO(13)$ with $N_s$ $\half\spinor$ and $N_f$ $\vect$, for $(N_s,N_f)=(2,3)$ and $(N_s,N_f)=(1,7)$. \item $\SO(12)$ with $N_s$ $\half\spinor$, $N_c$ $\half\conj$, and $N_f$ $\vect$, for $(N_s,N_c,N_f)=(5,0,0)$, $(4,1,0)$, $(3,2,0)$; $(4,0,2)$, $(3,1,2)$, $(2,2,2)$; $(3,0,4)$, $(2,1,4)$; $(2,0,6)$, $(1,1,6)$, and $(1,0,8)$. \item $\SO(11)$ with $N_s$ $\half\spinor$ and $N_f$ $\vect$, for $(N_s,N_f)=(4,1)$, $(3,3)$, $(2,5)$, $(1,7)$. \item $\SO(10)$ with $N_s$ $\spinor$ and $N_f$ $\vect$, for $(N_s,N_f)=(4,0)$, $(3,2)$, $(2,4)$, $(1,6)$. \item $\SO(9)$ with $N_s$ $\spinor$ and $N_f$ $\vect$, for $(N_s,N_f)=(3,1)$, $(2,3)$, $(1,5)$. \item $\SO(8)$ with $N_s$ $\spinor$, $N_c$ $\conj$, and $N_f$ $\vect$, for $(N_s,N_c,N_f)=(5,1,0)$, $(4,2,0)$, $(4,1,1)$, $(3,3,0)$, $(3,2,1)$, $(2,2,2)$. \item $\SO(7)$ with $N_s$ $\spinor$ and $N_f$ $\vect$, for $(N_s,N_f)=(5,0)$, $(4,1)$, $(3,2)$, $(2,3)$, $(1,4)$. \end{itemize}

 \paragraph{Status of the Seiberg-Witten solutions}

 For the general case with $n-2$ hypermultiplets, the solution for arbitrary masses was found in \cite{Argyres:1995fw,Hanany:1995fu}.
 For $\SO(7)$ with spinors, the solutions to all possibilities were found in \cite{Chacaltana:2011ze,Chacaltana:2013oka}.
 For $\SO(8)$, $\SO(10)$ and $\SO(12)$ with spinors, the solutions to all possibilities with arbitrary mass parameters were found in \cite{Terashima:1998fx} and reviewed in \cite{Tachikawa:2011yr}.
 The second construction for $\SO(8)$ theories with spinors was given in \cite{Chacaltana:2011ze,Chacaltana:2013oka}.
-For $\SO(9)$, $\SO(11)$, $\SO(13)$ and $\SO(14)$ with spinors, the solutions are not known yet to the authors' knowledge.
-That said, except for $\SO(14)$ with spinors, it would be possible to use the compactification of the 6d $\cN{=}(2,0)$ theory to find the solutions \cite{CDT}.
+For $\SO(9)$, $\SO(11)$ with spinors, the solution was given in \cite{Chacaltana:2014ica}.
+For $\SO(13)$, the solution for $(N_s,N_f)=(1,7)$ was given in \cite{Chacaltana:2014ica} using the class S technique.
+The solution for $(N_s,N_f)=(2,3)$ was not available using the class S technique, but it would not be impossible to apply the method of \cite{Tachikawa:2011yr} to the $(N_s,N_f)=(1,7)$ solution to find the solution for this one.
+Finally, no solution for the $\SO(14)$ with spinors is known.